Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Introduction

 \subsection{Notation}

 In this work, we assume that all the stochastic processes and the random variables lie in the probability space $(\Omega, \cF, \PP)$.
-We use the shorthand notation w.p.~1 instead of with probability 1 with respect to $\PP$.
-We denote the set of real numbers and the positive integers as $\RR$ and $\NN$, respectively.
-We use $\to$ $\toP$ and $\Rightarrow$ to denote convergence in $\RR$, convergence in probability and convergence in measure, respectively.
-To emphasize a certain system parameter $x$ is random, we use the '$\sim$' notation as $\tilde{x}$.
+We use the shorthand notation `w.p.~1' instead of `with probability 1' with respect to $\PP$.
+We denote the set of real numbers, set of positive real numbers and the positive integers as $\RR, \RR_+$ and $\NN$, respectively and use $\cB(\RR_+)$ to denote the Borel $\sigma$-algebra on $\RR_+$.
+We use $\to$, $\toP$ and $\Rightarrow$ to denote convergence in $\RR$, convergence in probability and convergence in measure, respectively.
+To emphasize that a certain system parameter $x$ is random, we use the '$\sim$' notation as $\tilde{x}$.
 Also, we define $(x)^{+}:=\max\{x,0\}$ and $(x)^-:=\max\{0,-x\}$.
 We define $\CC_{[\alpha,\beta]}^b[0,\infty)$ to be the set of continuous bounded functions defined on the interval $[\alpha,\beta]$, $\iota(\cdot)$ to be the identity function and $\II$ to be the indicator function where $\II(A)$ is 1 if $A$ holds and $0$ otherwise.
-The spaces of right-continuous functions and left-continuous functions are endowed with the Skorokhod-$J_1$.
+The spaces of right-continuous functions and left-continuous functions are endowed with the Skorokhod-$J_1$ topology.
 For any measure $\eta$, $\langle f,\eta\rangle:=\int f(x)d\eta(x)$, and hence, if $\eta$ is a probability measure $\langle \iota,\eta\rangle$ denotes the first moment of $\eta$.
-With a slight abuse of notation, we use $F_{a}$ to denote both the law and the cumulative distribution of random variable, i.e., $F(A)$ denotes the probability of set $A$ and $F(a)=F((-\infty, a])$ for any real argument $a$.
+With a slight abuse of notation, we use $F$ to denote both the law and the cumulative distribution of random variable, i.e., $F(A)$ denotes the probability of set $A$ and $F(a)=F((-\infty, a])$ for any real argument $a$.
+We also denote the Dirac measure which assigns a unit measure to point $x$ as $\delta_x(\cdot)$.
 Finally, for any stochastic process $X(t)$, we use $X(\infty)$ to denote a random variable distributed with its stationary distribution.
-For measure-valued processes, we find that it is more appropriate to use $\eta_t$ notation instead of $\eta(t)$, and we use $\eta_\infty$ to denote the stationary version.
+For measure-valued processes, we find that it is more appropriate to use $\eta_t$ and $\eta_\infty$ notation instead of $\eta(t)$ and $\eta(\infty)$.